 commonwealth-avenue-boston

-17.30 pm – More Beautiful Super-Expensive Houses on Commonwealth Avenue
+17.30 – More Beautiful Houses on Commonwealth Avenue

 From Beacon Hill head towards Harvard Bridge using Commonwealth Avenue, which starts at the Western edge of Boston Public Garden.
 Commonwealth Avenue is divided in the middle by a wide greenway, called Commonwealth Avenue Mall with many statues and memorials.
 The avenue will take you through Back Bay neighborhood that boasts some of the most beautiful houses in Boston.

 The Harvard Bridge connects Back Bay neighborhood with Cambridge, MA, and provides gorgeous views of the city.
 Ideally, you should make it here by sunset to admire Boston skyline at golden hour.
-But even if you come earlier, the Harvard Bridge is a perfect overlook at any time of the day.
+But even if you come earlier, the Harvard Bridge offers beautiful views at any time of the day.

 select-oyster-bar